 The results are consistent with the previous static analysis.
 This is more obvious when looking at the Netherlands site which stands in a pretty flat area compared to the Luxemburg site.

-When the BS is pointing in the direction of the FSS ES, the required separation is high if there is no obstacle to break the strenght of the signal.
+When the BS is pointing in the direction of the FSS ES, the required separation is high if there is no obstacle to break the strength of the signal.

 The environment plays a major role in the potential interference received by the FSS ES.
-A fluctuating terrain like Luxembourg leads to more places which benefit from geographic configuration and posible hills that reduce the interference.
+A fluctuating terrain like Luxembourg leads to more places which benefit from geographic configuration and possible hills that reduce the interference.
 At the opposite, a flat area such as the Netherlands has less obstacles and the receiving site faces more troubles with signals from the interfering BS.

 A coordination distance is needed which triggers site specific.
 It has to be adequately define to make it possible to deploy WBB LMP while minimizing the threat into FSS systems.

-Depending on the site configuration and environment between the two antennas, the consideration of the short-term interference could, in some cases, bring additionnal information when defining the right measures required to ensure the appropriate protection of the FSS site.
+Depending on the site configuration and environment between the two antennas, the consideration of the short-term interference could, in some cases, bring additional information when defining the right measures required to ensure the appropriate protection of the FSS site.

 Conclusion